GiDeBus/CSC-120/chapter-7/lab/README.md

 ### Exit
 [x] - Exit the program

-[] - Make sure to ask the user if they want to run the     program again with a Yes or No response.
+[x] - Make sure to ask the user if they want to run the     program again with a Yes or No response.
       A Yes repeats the program a No exits the program.

 Submit your CPP file and Txt file